The Perfect One Week Peru Itinerary for First Timers

 Assuming this is your first trip to Peru, any 7-day trip you should focus entirely on Lima, Cusco, and the Sacred Valley (which is what this itinerary does).
 You cannot reasonably do more than that.

-With one week, you can spend a day or two in Lima to see the main sights and eat some great food, pass a couple of days days leisurely enjoying Cusco, and and then spend 3-4 days exploring the Sacred Valley and Machu Picchu.
+With one week, you can spend a day or two in Lima to see the main sights and eat some great food, enjoy a couple leisurely days in Cusco, and and then spend 3-4 days exploring the Sacred Valley and Machu Picchu.

-I like Lima, but I acknowledge that it is skippable for most visitors.
-If you’re not interested in big cities, don’t care much about eating some of the best food in Latin America, or just want to get straight into the mountains, jungle, desert, etc. then you can scratch it off your list without feeling like you're missing out.
+I like Lima, but I acknowledge that it is skippable for many time-constricted visitors.
+If you’re not interested in big cities, don’t care much about eating some of the best food in Latin America, or just want to get straight into the mountains, jungle, desert, etc. then you can scratch it off your list without feeling like you're missing too much.

-That said, because you will almost certainly arrive and depart from the city, I usually recommend a day at the start of your trip and then a half-day to full-day at the end of it because it makes sense logistically.
+That said, because you will almost certainly arrive and depart from the city, I still usually recommend a day or two either at the start or end of your trip.
+It makes sense logistically and Lima really is worth visiting.

 Cusco and its immediate surroundings are worth at least 2-3 days of your time.
 You’ll want one entire day to get used to the altitude and just enjoy hanging around this atmospheric mountain town.
 With another day, you can see more of the city, visit nearby sites like Sacsayhuaman, prepare for treks and excursions, or day trip to iconic sights like Rainbow Mountain and Humantay Lake.